 What we do have are the recollections of all we enjoyed from those we knew back when.
 The wondrous thing about our best memories is that they travel well.
 The portability of all we loved about someone dear is such that it moves with us wherever we go.

 I miss my mother every day but I have not lost the entirety of her—only the tangibility of her.
 I still have every gift she ever gave me, every piece of her that was unwittingly bestowed with love.
-I have the snorkeling sound of her guffaws as she struggles to get a joke told, the baby-talk language she lavished on other people’s pets, the laughter in her eyes when she was so incredibly proud of you she couldn’t find the words to say so, and the profound and earthy optimism she lovingly doled out like candy to anyone in need of a smile.
+I have the snorkeling sound of her guffaws as she struggled to get a joke told, the baby-talk language she lavished on other people’s pets, the laughter in her eyes when she was so incredibly proud of you she couldn’t find the words to say so, and the profound and earthy optimism she lovingly doled out like candy to anyone in need of a smile.
 There is much of that magical woman that lives and breathes and laughs in me now.
 As the song goes, “No, they can’t take that away from me.”

 Loss may not seem bearable, but this I know to be true—it is survivable.
 The trick now is to make the most of being alive and to set myself the happy task of connecting with more good people.